apennootog/raspberry-pi-setup/README.md

    ansible-galaxy collection install -r requirements.yml
    ```

+   > If ansible-galaxy is not recognized as a command reboot your pi by doing `sudo reboot`

 5. Copy `config.yml.example` to `config.yml` and customize it to your liking

    > You can do this with any command line based text editor, for example: nano (`nano config.yml.example`)